mixpanel/mixpanel-react-native/README.md

 ```
 <a name="identify"></a>
 # **identify(distinctId)**
-To identify the user uniquely by providing the user distinct id.
-After calling track all the events, updates will manipulate the data only for identified users profile.
+To identify the user uniquely by providing the user distinctId.
+After calling track all the events, updates will manipulate the data only for identified user's profile.
-     This call does not identify the user for People Analytics, to do that you have to call
+     This call does not identify the user for People Analytics, to do that you have to call method.
-     method.
 ### **Example**
 ```js
 mixpanel.identify('1234');
 ```
 <a name="isIdentified"></a>
 # **isIdentified()**
-To check profile of people is identified or not.
+To check profile of user is identified or not.
 ### **Example**
 ```js
 mixpanel.isIdentified();
 ```
 <a name="Mixpanel.People"></a>
 # **Mixpanel.People**
 <a name="identify"></a>
 # **identify(eventName)**
 To identify the user uniquely by providing the user distinct id, so all the event, update ,track call
-     will manipulate the data only for identified users profile.
+     will manipulate the data only for identified user's profile.
-     This call does not identify the user for People Analytics to do that you have to call
+     This call does not identify the user for People Analytics, to do that you have to call
      method.
 ### **Example**
 ```js
 mixpanel.people.identify('1234');
 ```
 <a name="set"></a>
-# **set(property, to)**
+# **set(propertyName, to)**
-To set properties on an user record
+To set properties on an user record.
 ### **Example**
 ```js
 //Set with parameters property and to